jubayer282/Online_Quiz_Admob/README.md

 # Online_Quiz_Admob
-This is Online Quiz Admob Application.
-This is a android based project.
+This is my android based project.
+Here the participends that can joining for quiz test.
+This is a online based application.